-The program's flexibility allows students to pursue a graduate education while they balance other roles in their lives.
+• The program's flexibility allows students to pursue a graduate education while they balance other roles in their lives.
 As much as possible, courses will be offered in consecutive time slots 2 to 3 days per week.

-Clinical practicum are arranged individually.
-Students may opt to complete this program on either a full-time (two years) or part-time basis (three to five years).
+- Clinical practicum, which takes place during the second year, are arranged individually.
+Students typically spends 15-20 hours a week (minimum 600 hours total during the academic year) at their practicum site. - Students may opt to complete this program on either a full-time (two years) or part-time basis (three to five years).
+Full-time students take four classes each semester, including summer.
+Part-time students take 1-3 classes per semester.
 Students may change from a full-time to a part-time status or vice versus, depending upon their needs.
 However, if they do so, they should be aware that each course is offered only during a particular term, and that therefore not all courses are available at all times.
-Please consult with the program director to ensure timely progress through the program.

-It is strongly recommended that full-time students not work for more than 20 hours/week.
+Please consult with the program director to ensure timely progress through the program. - It is strongly recommended that full-time students not work for more than 20 hours/week.